Riverboat casino: History

-As an example, in 1994 Missouri voters approved amending the state constitution to allow "games of chance" on the Mississippi and Missouri rivers.
+As an example, in 1994, Missouri voters approved amending the state constitution to allow "games of chance" on the Mississippi and Missouri rivers.
 By 1998, "according to the state Gaming Commission, just three of the 16 operations comprising Missouri's $652-million riverboat gambling industry [were] clearly on the main river channel."
 The state supreme court had ruled that boats had to be "solely over and in contact with the surface" of the rivers.
-Several casinos had been located on riverboats located in a moat or an area with water adjacent to a navigable waterway, leading them to be referred to as "boats in moats."
+Several casinos had been on riverboats located in a moat or an area with water adjacent to a navigable waterway, leading them to be referred to as "boats in moats".
 The state legislatures were unwilling to give up the revenues generated by gambling.
 Over time, they allowed gaming casinos to be built on stilts, though with the requirement they had to be over navigable water.

 Following Hurricane Katrina in 2005, which destroyed most riverboat casinos and their associated facilities of hotels, restaurants, etc., in states along the Gulf Coast, several states changed their enabling legislation or amended constitutions.
 They permitted such casinos to be built on land within certain geographic limits from a navigable waterway.
 Most of Mississippi's Gulf Coast riverboat casinos have been rebuilt on beachfronts with solid foundation systems since the hurricane.